 Additionally, for most of our clients, the return on their data analytics investment is relatively immediate.
 With the right analytics system in place, our clients realise a whole raft of benefits, from identifying new revenue streams to encouraging more repeat sales, and determining and redressing operational inefficiencies.

 Often, we have clients tell us that they don’t believe data analytics will add value in their small or mid-size businesses as they don’t have enough data at hand.
 The term ‘big data’ is actually misleading as it’s not about using vast quantities of data – but about tapping into any available data to drive big insight.

 Contrary to common belief, size doesn’t matter in this case.
 The quality of a business’ data is far more important.

 Besides, for a smaller business, the benefits of data analytics can often be more immediate, and the benefits far more significant.
 By using data to isolate and then rectify an ineffective point on the supply chain, for instance, a small retailer can realise very rapid cost and time savings.

 3. Analysis can happen in isolation

 When it comes to data analytics, simply crunching the numbers and providing reports isn’t enough.
-To add measurable value, data analytics requires a considered, strategic approach; one that is both business-centric and goal-focused.
-Your data analysts and scientists need to work hand-in-hand with your business owners and key stakeholders, to ensure that any data extraction and analytics is performed with the ‘big picture’ in mind.
+To add measurable value, data analytics requires a considered, strategic approach, one that is both business-centric and goal-focused.
+Your data analysts and scientists need to work hand-in-hand with your business owners and key stakeholders.
+This ensures that any data extraction and analytics are performed with the ‘big picture’ in mind.

 While you can let your data analysts do their thing, it’s also important to keep them in the business loop.
 Work collaboratively and ensure all decision makers are in the same room.